A Comparison of Quantum Compilers using a DAG-based or phase polynomial-based Intermediate Representation: Discussion

 \subsection{Original circuit quality}

-Our transpilation approach assumes that the original creator of the quantum circuit to be transpiled is not familiar with quantum circuit optimization and the qubit routing problem.
+The architecture-aware synthesis approach to compilation assumes that the original creator of the quantum circuit to be compiled is not familiar with quantum circuit optimization and the qubit routing problem.
 Therefore, we assume that the given circuit is poorly optimized.
 This is a sensible assumption because the current use cases for quantum computers are the simulation of quantum processes.
 Thus, the users of quantum computers are physicists and chemists, who might not be familiar with quantum computer science.
+Similarly, computer scientists who use quantum machine learning treat the quantum circuit as a black box to be trained, similar to neural networks, and thus, they are also unfamiliar with circuit optimization and compiling.

 As such, we expect that most NISQ programs will be generated from a given Hamiltonian.
 During this process, the Hamiltonian is transformed into a sequence of Paulistrings, which makes the mixed ZX-phase polynomial a native intermediate representation to the original program.
 In fact, using Paulistrings as an intermediate representation was already proposed for the Paulihedral compiler~\cite{li2022paulihedral}.